Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3304 - Network 2/🟦1 # Transport Layer/🟩1 @ ICMP & Trace Route.md

 - The datagram sent from the sauce includes router IP address.
 - Traceroute does a [[🟩3 @ Domain Name System (DNS)|DNS]] lookup  to find the name of the router _(if it has it)_

 When the ICMP message arrives, the source calculates the RTT.
-Traceroute repeats this process 3 times to ge the average RTT.
+Traceroute repeats this process 3 times to get the average RTT.
 _(Round-trip time (RTT) is the duration in milliseconds it takes for a network request to go from a starting point to a destination and back again to the starting point.)_

 This process may fail if the ICMP message returns _"port unreachable (type 3, code 3)"_, _(Maybe it doesn’t want to identify its identity)_